leafo/lapis/docs/models.md

 instance using the PostgreSQL `RETURNING` statement.
 This is useful for getting the value of an auto-incrementing key from the insert statement.

+> In MySQL the *last insert id* is used to get the id of the row since the
+> `RETURNING` statement is not available.

 ```lua
 local user = Users:create({
   login = "superuser",